 PARKSTONE GOLF CLUB

 The Club has been extremely fortunate in their choice of professionals and the fact that five of these spanned nearly 100 years of the Club’s history.

 Hugh was appointed the first professional of the club and stayed at Parkstone until 1928.
 However, it was his successor who put the Club firmly on the map.

 Reggie was one of three professional brothers, who played in the local area.
 The highlight of his career was when he won the 1938 Open Championship at Royal St George’s.
 His championship medal resides within the Parkstone clubhouse.
 He remained pro’ until his untimely death in 1957.
 This heralded an even more well-known golfer.

 Peter was appointed professional, initially in conjunction with his brother, Alec, and took up his post in April 1957.
 Within a week of commencing duties, Peter returned bearing the PGA Championship trophy, the first of many that he won while being our professional.
 The fact that he went on to become the modern “voice of golf” and often mentions his days here have brought the Club much kudos, and a number of members still have tales to tell of hard-fought matches on a Sunday morning.
 Peter was with us until 1970, when he moved to Moor Allerton, near Leeds.
-Peter is still an Honorary Member of the Club and we very much enjoy his occasional visits.
+Peter visited the Club regularly until his passing in December 2020.

 Keith succeeded Peter in 1970 and is still an Honorary Member of Parkstone.
 He was keenly interested in the training and development of aspiring professionals by the PGA and was a member of its training and teaching staff, being responsible for the production of the PGA training manual and, in conjunction with the Bournemouth Management Centre, produced a correspondence course for the PGA Diploma in Golf Management.